-The spread of Aquatic Nuisance Species (ANS) like Quagga Mussels, Zebra Mussels, Eurasion Watermilfoil and New Zealand Mud Snails, pose a risk to Idaho’s native aquatic wildlife, ecosystems and to all of Idaho’s water-based recreation.
-Idaho’s most common ANS include the zebra mussel (a small, striped, shell, or mollusk) and the Eurasion Watermilfoil (a long, thick floating weed that sometimes has a pink flower (between June-August).
+The spread of Aquatic Nuisance Species (ANS) pose a risk to Idaho’s native aquatic wildlife, ecosystems and all of Idaho’s water-based recreation.
+Idaho’s most common ANS include Quagga Mussels, Zebra Mussels, Eurasion Watermilfoil and New Zealand Mud Snails.
+The zebra mussel is a small, striped shell, and the Eurasion Watermilfoil is a long, thick floating weed that sometimes has a pink flower (between June-August).
 Both of these Aquatic Nuisance Species attach themselves to boat hulls and to boat motors.

 It is illegal to introduce aquatic invasive species into Idaho waters.

 It is illegal to buy, distribute, sell or possess ANS, unless you have a permit from the Idaho Department of Agriculture, or, you meet other unique requirements specified in the Idaho Invasive Species Act.

 If you violate these laws, you’ll be guilty of a misdemeanour with a fine up to $3,000 and/or up to 12 months imprisonment.